JoshKoiro/code-context-yeeter/README.md

 ## What is this? 🤔

-Virgin multiple files vs Chad single context! `code-context-yeeter` takes your smol scattered files and turns them into one absolute unit, perfect for:
+`code-context-yeeter` takes your smol scattered files and turns them into one absolute unit, perfect for:

 - Feeding your favorite LLM some delicious context 🍽️
 - Making your code T H I C C for maximum prompt power 💪